kg-construct/rml-fnml/spec/docs/advanced.md

 </p>

 <p class="issue" data-number="3" data-format="markdown">
-For now, it is unclear how to handle a nested function where that nested triplesmap contains a join condition.
+For now, it is unclear how to handle a nested function where that nested Triples Map contains a join condition.
 </p>

 ```turtle "example": "use nested function"